nymtech/docs/content/overview/_index.md

 Nym has a few core technologies, integrated into different types of networked nodes.

 1. a privacy enhancing signature scheme called *Coconut*, used in the [Nym Validator](https://github.com/nymtech/nym-validator) nodes.
+2. the Sphinx packet
-1. a *mixnet*, which encrypts and *mixes* network traffic through [Nym Mixnodes](https://github.com/nymtech/nym-mixnode) so that it cannot be determined who is communicating with whom.
+3. a *mixnet*, which encrypts and *mixes* network traffic through [Nym Mixnodes](https://github.com/nymtech/nym-mixnode) <<FIX so that it cannot be determined who is communicating with whom.
 Our mixnet is based on the *Sphinx* cryptographic packet format and a modified version of the *Loopix* mixnet design.

 The two technologies ensure privacy at different levels of the stack.